 Pradeep has an enduring interest in peace and conflict studies that dates back to a summer school in peace research he attended at the University of Oslo very early in his career.
 His particular area of interest is the geopolitical dynamics between Asia’s two biggest powers, China and India, and their efforts at maintaining peaceful coexistence despite numerous disagreements.

 Francine V McNiff Chair in Criminology

 Alison’s work engages with the concept of territories and their contestation.
 In particular, her research investigates contested urban territories, and the ways in which particular social groups are both excluded from them and deploy social, cultural and legal tactics to resist that exclusion.
 Her focus is on zones of transition and decline within contemporary Westernised cities with a history of division and conflict.

-David’s current research focus is on gender and organized violence.
+David’s current research focus is on gender and organised violence.
 He looks at the role of masculinities in constructing robust peace after periods of war and violence and on masculinities as a structuring factor within armed conflict.
-This work has looked at the gendered ideology of armed groups and the role of unstable gender hierarchies in propagating certain kinds of organized violence.
+This work has looked at the gendered ideology of armed groups and the role of unstable gender hierarchies in propagating certain kinds of organised violence.

 Dr Aran Martin